PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-08 14:37:46
+Last updated: 2024-04-08 14:38:20
-Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister
+Random Quote: Weakness is not in us, it is what we have outside. - Professor